Wenjing0916/Wenjing0916.github.io/index.md

 ## About Me
 <span id="about" style="display: block; margin-top: -100px; padding-top: 100px;"></span>
 Greetings,😀!
 I'm Wenjing Gong, a second-year Ph.D. student in Urban and Regional Science at Texas A&M University, co-advised by <a href="https://www.arch.tamu.edu/staff/lingqian-ivy-hu/" target="_blank">Dr. Lingqian (Ivy) Hu</a> and <a href="https://geography.ua.edu/people/xinyue-ye/" target="_blank">Dr. Xinyue Ye</a>.
 My academic training spans planning, geography, and design, and my current research focuses on enhancing urban resilience to climate extremes and environmental risks through data-driven approaches.
 Specifically, my research interests include:
-* **Urban Analytics and GeoAI**: Advancing methods in multimodal data fusion and AI-driven analytics to enhance urban climate and environmental risk assessment and modeling.
+* **Urban Analytics and GeoAI**: Advancing multimodal data fusion, geospatial foundation models, and data-driven analytics to enhance urban climate and environmental risk assessment.
 * **Human–Environment–Climate Nexus**: Investigating the coupled interactions of climate extremes, urban systems, and human behavior to foster sustainable, resilient, and healthy urban futures.
 * **Social Sensing and Visual Intelligence**: Harnessing geospatial imagery, mobility data, and social media to reveal urban dynamics and inform urban planning and policy.

 Feel free to contact me via email or LinkedIn.
 I’d be happy to connect!
-(Updated on 03/2026)
+(Updated on 05/2026)

 <!--
 ## News